Colsai/scott_data606/README.md

 ## EDA on Work Scope
 - A majority of work was specifically Centers for Medicare and Medicaid work (415 work plans out of 655).
 - OAS work (and therefore, audits), made up about 65% of the total work (423 work plans); OEI work (evaluations and inspections), made up the other 35%.
 - As work plans can recur (and repeat year-to-year), there were duplicates.
-However, as language and scope of these projects can change year-to-year, duplicates were not removed to retain actual work done.
+However, as language and scope of these projects can change year-to-year, duplicates were not removed to retain actual work being completed.

 ## EDA on Texts
+- Reports were noticeably longer in
 - Between audits and evaluations, the actual length of texts was similar, as shown:
   ![image](https://user-images.githubusercontent.com/70355052/184555866-cf909c2b-6d72-4612-85b2-0dcc41a85d6d.png)
 - Overall, when looking through the tokenized work plans and reports, obvious similarities were present in the scope of analysis: